jcatapang/deepdrugsearch/index.md

 * Free space: 2.5 GB
 * Internet connection: 500 KBps

-Support for the Mac OS X version is still under development.

 ## Purchase

 If you are interested with the software, check out the available licenses for purchase right [here](https://leeseojun17.github.io/deepdrugsearch/purchase).